Fred Guttenberg, Father Of Parkland Shooting Victim, Escorted Out Of State Of The Union Address

-Fred Guttenberg is the father of 14-year-old Jaime Guttenberg who was killed during the mass shooting in Parkland Florida at at Marjory Stoneman Douglas High School in 2018.
+Fred Guttenberg is the father of 14-year-old Jaime Guttenberg, a student killed during the 2018 mass shooting in Parkland, Florida, at Marjory Stoneman Douglas High School.
 Guttenberg was present during the State of the Union Address on Tuesday evening but was escorted out after an outburst.
-He yelled out in protest with President Trump discussed his intention to protect the right to bear arms, according to CNN.
+He yelled out in protest when President Trump announced his intention to protect the right to bear arms, according to CNN.

 Guttenberg’s exact words were not clear, but he was trying to make a statement about victims of gun violence.
 He was then detained by Capitol police.
 He later apologized on Twitter, saying he regretted his actions.